Crochet Hook Size Chart – A Handy Conversion Guide

 Standard Crochet hook size conversion chart

-Discover the below standard knitting needle and crochet hook sizes in Metric, US sizes converted into the crochet hook size.
+Discover the below standard knitting needle size and crochet hook sizes in Metric, US sizes converted into the crochet hook size.

 |Metric diameter||US Knitting Needle Number||Corresponding Crochet Hook Size|